What's Shakin': Release

 Elektra issued What's Shakin in stereo in May 1966, with a mono edition following in June.
 Billboard magazine announced the album's release in June and July 1966.
 In an August 13, 1966, interview, Elektra's Jac Holzman predicted that the album would soon enter the album charts.
 Instead, it became part of the underground music phenomenon.
 The album was first released in the UK in 1967 with the title Good Time Music and different cover art.
 However, it was soon replaced with the original title and art work.

 After signing with Kama Sutra, the Lovin' Spoonful recorded a string of Top 40 hits.
 Their "Good Time Music" later became a charting single for the Beau Brummels.
 The Paul Butterfield Blues Band released several successful albums with Elektra, as did Tom Rush.
 Al Kooper later re-recorded "Can't Keep From Crying Sometimes" (as "I Can't Keep From Crying") with the Blues Project.
 "Crossroads" and "Steppin' Out" became part of Cream's repertoire.
 Both Cream and Blues Project later recorded versions of "Spoonful"; Ten Years After recorded three songs from What's Shakin for their debut album: "I Want to Know", "I Can't Keep from Crying, Sometimes", and "Spoonful".
+Robben Ford later recorded "Lovin' Cup" for his Supernatural album.